kuljaninemir/expandable-area-toggle/readme.txt

 - data-gk-open-class = "foobar".
 This value should be the class of the expandable div(s).
 - data-gk-close-text = "Close me".
 This determines what the close-button text should be.
 Optional.
 - data-gk-open-text = "Open me".
 This determines what the open-button text should be.
 Optional.
+- data-gk-close-span-glyph = "glyphicon-class".
+This determines what the close-button glyphicon should be.
+Optional.
+Example: "glyphicon-minus".
+- data-gk-open-span-glyph = "glyphicon-class".
+This determines what the open-button glyphicon-class should be.
+Optional.
+Example: "glyphicon-plus".